How it works.

 In the app: Revision mode shows one card at a time — question, mental effort, reveal, rate.
 The flow is designed to maximise the retrieval effect.

-Review at the Right Time
+Review at the right time.

 The Ebbinghaus forgetting curve: memory decays exponentially without review.
 Each successful review resets and extends the curve.
 The trick is to review just before you forget — too early wastes time, too late means relearning from scratch.